-We are very pleased with the progress we have made at PROREIT over the past few months.
-Our recent acquisitions and the market support we have received to finance them represent a strong affirmation that we are achieving our growth strategies and objectives, to the benefit of all Unitholders.
+We are very pleased with the progress we made at PROREIT during 2014 and we are confident that we will continue to experience success in the year ahead.
+Our acquisitions, along with the support that we have received from investors, represent a strong affirmation that we are achieving our growth strategies and objectives, to the benefit of all Unitholders.